rgero/Game-Concepts/README.md

 **Directory** - `enemy-aggro-and-vision`

 ### Project 02 - Enemy Information System
+**Engine** - Godot 4
-Multiple Enemies, when one spots the player they inform the others.
-This could also be done with a Camera **Engine** - Godot 4
+**Exercise** - Multiple Enemies, when one spots the player they inform the others.
+This could also be done with a Camera.
+The enemy should be "warned" for a couple seconds.
 **Directory** - `enemy-alerting-others`

 ## Potential Projects